-If you have been confronted with an employment law situation, you will need to take appropriate steps to ensure your rights are protected.
+If you have been confronted with an employment law situation, you will need to take appropriate steps to ensure your business is protected.
 However, it is also crucial to ensure your employees feel supported during this time.
 If you suspect an incident like harassment or discrimination has occurred, you should:

-- Speak with a Temecula employment law firm.
+- Speak with an employment law firm.
 An attorney can inform you of your rights, your employee’s rights, and the proper steps to take next.
 If necessary, the attorney can begin building a defense or begin planning negotiations.

 - Investigate the incident closely so you can determine whether another employee was complicit.
 If they were, they should be held accountable under California law as well as your company’s policies.